Quick Links

 FORECASTED MONTHLY OUTFLOWS/CHANNEL CONDITIONS

-Lake Superior’s outflow through St. Marys River and Lake Michigan-Huron’s outflow through St. Clair River are forecasted to be above average for May.
-Lake St. Clair outflow through Detroit River, Lake Erie outflow through Niagara River, and Lake Ontario outflow through the St. Lawrence River are projected to be above average in May as well.
+Lake Superior’s outflow into the St. Mary’s River is expected to be near average for March.
+Lake Michigan-Huron outflow through the St. Clair River and Lake St. Clair’s outflow into the Detroit River are projected to be above average for March.
+Lake Erie outflow through the Niagara River, and Lake Ontario outflow through the St. Lawrence River are projected to be above average in March.

 ALERTS